Pre-analysis protocol for an observational study on the effects of adolescent sports participation on health in early adulthood: Analysis plan

-Figure~\ref{fig:hyp1} shows the levels at which we are able to perform the hypothesis tests while still maintaining a family-wise error rate of $\alpha.$ Basically, we are allowed to test a given hypothesis at level $\alpha/(K+1)$ where $K$ counts the number of other hypothesis that can be simultaneously true.
-In order to determine an appropriate level to test a particular hypothesis, we must enumerate how many other hypotheses can simultaneously be true.
-For instance, if $H^{(0)}_0$, $H^{(1)}_0$ and $H^{(3)}_0$ are all false, then at least one of $H^{(6)}_0$ and $H^{(7)}_0$ can be true.
-In either case, at most three hypotheses can be true ($H^{(2)}_0$ and $H^{(4)}_0$), therefore we test all of them at a level of $\alpha/3$.
 Figure~\ref{fig:hyp2} shows a potential realization of our testing strategy.
-The gray nodes correspond to hypotheses that were tested and rejected, the white notes corresponded to hypotheses that were tested but not rejected, and the nodes with dashed outlines correspond to untested hypotheses.
-In the illustrated realization, because we rejected $H_{0}^{(0)},$ we proceeded to test both $H_{0}^{(1)}$ and $H_{0}^{(2)}.$ Upon rejecting $H_{0}^{(1)}$ we subsequently tested both $H_{0}^{(3)}$ and $H_{0}^{(4)}.$ However, because we failed to reject $H_{0}^{(3)},$ the procedure stops.
-Each possible configuration of truth values for the seven hypotheses imposes a constraint on the set of significance levels for the tests.
-The allocation of significance levels must satisfy all the constraints so obtained.
-Detailed explanation for the significance level allocation displayed in Figure~\ref{fig:hyp} is provided in Appendix~\ref{sec:app_testing_tree}.
+The gray nodes correspond to hypotheses that were tested and rejected, the white nodes corresponded to hypotheses that were tested but not rejected, and the nodes with dashed outlines correspond to untested hypotheses.
+In the illustrated realization, because we rejected $H_{0}^{(1)},$ we proceeded to test both $H_{0}^{(2)}$ and $H_{0}^{(3)}.$ Upon rejecting $H_{0}^{(2)}$ we subsequently tested both $H_{0}^{(4)}$ and $H_{0}^{(5)}.$ However, because we failed to reject $H_{0}^{(4)},$ the procedure stops.